pysentimiento: A Python Toolkit for Opinion Mining and Social NLP tasks: Introduction

 \section{Introduction}

-Extracting opinions and states-of-mind from user-generated context has drawn a lot of attention in the past years, particularly since the eclosion of Social Networks.
-Applications for these techniques come in many flavors, such as commercial uses, political campaigns, and even studying the changing patterns of emotions during the COVID-19 pandemics \cite{kaur2020monitoring}.
+Extracting opinions and states of mind from user-generated context has drawn a lot of attention since the eclosion of Web 2.0 and Social Networks.
+Many possibilities arise for the analysis of the interactions of users on the Internet: studying the behavior of consumers \citep{horrigan2008online}, political campaigns, and even studying the changing patterns of emotions during the COVID-19 pandemics \citep{kaur2020monitoring}.

+Due to the immense amount of content generated on various sites and social networks\footnote{It is estimated that 500 million tweets per day are generated worldwide by 2021.
+Source: \url{https://www.internetlivestats.com/twitter - statistics/}}, it is difficult ---if not impossible--- to carry out an extensive analysis of opinions without some kind of automation.
+As a result, lots of effort has been put into developing automatic techniques to be able to extract this type of information from texts created by users.
+The advancement of Natural Language Processing (NLP) techniques have made it possible to make some significant progress in this field, in spite of the particular complexities of social media interactions.

-An issue that inhibits users of these opinion-mining technologies is that there is not a big spectrum of libraries for these tasks; mainly, one has to resort paid APIs provided by companies, or rely on models that are very out-of-the-date or even unavailable for a given language different from English.
+A major issue hindering more widespread usage of these opinion-mining technologies is that resources for performing these tasks are scarce.
+Mainly, one has to resort to paid APIs provided by companies or rely on models that are very out-of-date or even unavailable for a given language other than English.
+While some general-purpose NLP libraries, like SpaCy \cite{honnibal2020spacy} or Stanza \cite{qi2020stanza} have integrated sentiment analysis capabilities, however, they are not usually available for languages other than English or have a suboptimal performance for social media data.

-In order to foster research using sentiment and other opinion-mining analysis as black-box tools, we present \pysentimiento{}, a multilingual toolkit for these tasks. \pysentimiento{} provides state-of-the-art transformed-based models for Sentiment Analysis and Emotion Analysis in an out-of-the-box fashion, with current support of Spanish and English.
-This library is released as free and open-source software \footnote{Code is available at \url{http://github.com/pysentimiento/pysentimiento}}for anyone interested in using it for research purposes.
-We now describe the datasets we used, the models we trained, the results, and the selected default models in our library.
+In order to foster research integrating sentiment and other opinion-mining analysis, we present \pysentimiento{}, a Python multilingual toolkit for Social NLP tasks. \pysentimiento{} provides a simple-to-use, multilingual toolkit for opinion mining in social media.
+It is built on top of the \textit{HuggingFace's Transformers} library and provides a simple API for researchers to use state-of-the-art models for sentiment analysis and other social NLP tasks, with current support for Spanish, English, Italian and Portuguese.
+This library is released as free and open-source software\footnote{Code is available at \url{http://github.com/pysentimiento/pysentimiento}} for anyone interested in using it for research purposes.